pckushan/article-dispatcher/README.md

 as 17 and I think it should be 3.
 Since requirement was to get the count of the distinct tags related to the date and tag requested.

+- Requirement was to keep the data in memory and the data is cached to remain until the project is up and running.
+It will NOT persist any data added once the service is restarted.

 ## Limitations & Improvements

 #### request rate limiter